HectorHHZ/HectorHHZ.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a second-year master's student at New York University majoring in Computer Engineering.
 I worked with Prof. Anna Choromanska and Prof. Dube Parijat.
 Previously, I received my B.S. in Computer Science and Engineering from The Chinese University of Hong Kong(CUHK) advised by Prof. David Zhang and Prof. Rui Huang.
-My research mainly focuses on accelerating the convergence speed of distributed machine learning systems using novel system schemes and machine learning methods.
+My research interests are distributed machine learning/ applied machine learning/ federated machine learning.
+Currently, My research mainly focuses on accelerating the convergence speed of distributed machine learning systems using novel system schemes and machine learning methods.
 I will graduate from NYU in May 2023 and intend to apply for Ph.D.
 ECE/CS programs.

 Educaton
 ======
 - M.S. in Computer Engineering at New York University, 2020
---- Current GPA: 3.889/4.0, Rank: top3%
+  - Current GPA: 3.9/4.0, Rank: top3%
 - B.S. in Computer Science and Engineering at The Chinese University of Hong Kong, 2020

+News
 ======

 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
 1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
 1. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
 Rename the repository "[your GitHub username].github.io", which will also be your website's URL.